The Tarot

 1 – Matrix of the Mind: The Magician

 The Matrix of the Mind can be understood as the conscious mind.
 It is represented by the Magician in the Tarot perhaps because the self-conscious being is full of the magic of what is possible.
-By itself the conscious mind is unmoving but, when Potentiated, it is the activator of all mind activity.
+By itself the conscious mind is unmoving but, when potentiated, it is the activator of all mind activity.

 2 – Potentiator of the Mind: The High Priestess